Listen And Observe In Birth

 - Why exactly would a woman stop using skills if her birth turns more medical?
 She won’t.
 With skills she’d keep working through her baby’s birth journey.

 - Why would a pregnant woman having an elective Caesarean not use birth skills to totally participate in her baby’s birth if she knew she could and should?
 Of course, she would use skills because she would know that using skills brings her closer to her baby’s birth journey.

 You need to become a good birth coach.
 It’s quite simple.
 Your birthing partner wants you to be there for the birth of your baby.
 She doesn’t want you to stand around and just watch her.
 She wants you to participate in your baby’s birth.
 And you do too.
 This means you must mentally travel from seeing yourself as ‘birth support’ and now as an effective ‘birth coach’.

-Birthing Better Childbirth Preparation Online Course was developed by fathers-to-be as much as mothers-to-be.
+Birthing Better online birth classes was developed by fathers-to-be as much as mothers-to-be.
 This means other men are going to teach you the right skills to use to help rather than just encourage.

 - Helping does not mean: giving ice chips, wiping a brow or being hung on.

 - Helping means: having the skills to be a great birth coach so together you work with your baby’s birthing journey.

 Birth Plans are all-consuming